-Mr S was promised a better return than he'd get by staying with his then Armed Forces and private pensions.
+Mr S was promised a better return than he'd get by staying with his then Armed Forces Pension.
 He trusted Caledonian and accepted its advice to transfer into the Options SIPP and FPI investments.
 He wasn't financially knowledgeable.